 Interestingly enough, the chestnut is considered both a nut and a fruit.
 This is because fruits are technically defined as the product of a flowering plant, and most nuts fall into this category.

-Chestnuts have a mildly sweet taste and can easily be added to a variety of different dishes.
+They have a mildly sweet taste and make a good addition to a variety of dishes.
 Raw chestnuts have a very hard, crunchy texture that gets softer after being cooked or roasted.

 The main types of chestnuts include: